CCOG for AMT 115 Winter 2025

 This course is part of a Program designed to meet some of the requirements of the Code of Federal Regulations (CFR) for certification of Aviation Mechanics, and approved by the Federal Aviation Administration (FAA).
 Upon completion of the Program the student should be able to:

-1. Meet the identified Degree and Certificate Outcomes identified in the document found at
+1. Meet the applicable Degree and/or Certificate Outcomes identified in the document found at www.pcc.edu/degree-outcomes/amt as appropriate to coursework level completed.

 Intended Outcomes for the course